Tencent/ncnn/docs/developer-guide/operators.md

 GLU(a,b)=a⊗σ(b)

-where a is the first half of the input matrices and b is the second half.
+where a is the first half of the input matrix and b is the second half.

 axis specifies the dimension to split the input